bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Heliast (judge) - Use the flame mechanic for this.
 After payoff, rebalance the odds.
 (All future tosses will have +2% chance for coins to land on (HEADS) for each coin that ended on (TAILS) and vice versa.)
 - [ ] ??? - Payoffs also resolve an additional time immediately after the initial toss. (so payoffs resolve twice per toss.)
 - [ ] The shop has no coins.
 You get a coin whenever you destroy a monster.
 More monsters spawn.
 You can sell coins back to the shop for extra life.
+- [ ] ??? - monsters are randomly generated with a COIN power on heads and a monster effect on tails.
+More monsters spawn each round.
+Power coins are much more expensive.
+Cannot pay souls to destroy monsters.